bcakmakoglu/vue-flow-pathfinding-edge/README.md

 ### **Custom Edge that never crosses other Nodes**

+Check the [documentation](https://vueflow.dev/docs/addons/pathfinding) for more info on how to use this custom edge.

 ## 🛠 Setup
-Some info on setup here.

 ```bash
 # install